 “All of us at Mossberg recognize that this Bill would not have passed without the efforts of many.
 We were proud to add our small role in the effort and are pleased to recognize the tremendous efforts of Senators Perry and Estes and Representatives Nevarez and Springer, the NRA and TRSA,” said Joe Bartozzi, Mossberg’s Executive Vice President and General Counsel.

 First introduced at SHOT Show 2017, the Mossberg Shockwave is defined by the ATF as a “non-NFA firearm.”
-It comes with a 14-inch barrel, Shockwave Technologies Raptor grip and an overall length of 26.5 inches.
+It comes with a 14-inch barrel and also a Shockwave Technologies Raptor grip.
+It has an overall length of 26.5 inches.

 by Dave Bahde / Aug 22, 2017